Azure/Mission-Critical-Online/docs/reference-implementation/DeployAndTest-Testing-FailureInjection.md

 ### Event Hub

-When access to Event Hub was blocked the sending of new messages by the GameService and HealthService and retrieving of messages by the ResultWorker slowly started to fail taking a few minutes for total failure.
+When access to Event Hub was blocked the sending of new messages by the CatalogService and HealthService and retrieving of messages by the BackgroundProcessor slowly started to fail taking a few minutes for total failure.
 This is likely because long-standing AMQP connections are not immediately closed when new firewall restrictions are created.

 ### Cosmos DB